TijsTT/justforshow/readme.md

 <p data-jfs data-jfs-offset-start="500">Hello world!</p>
 ```

 In case you want your animation to rewind, it's possible you will need to change the ending offset too.
-On default this is set to 0px;
+On default this offset is set to 0px so it will trigger when the element is not anymore in the current view.

 ```html
 <p data-jfs data-jfs-offset-end="250">Hello world!</p>